-She specializes in Twentieth-Century Spanish poetry as well as Cervantes.
+She specializes in 20th century Spanish poetry as well as Cervantes.
 She has published extensively on the Vermont poems of Federico García Lorca, the inter-art relations in the poetry of Gerardo Diego, Cervantes’s Don Quixote, and the anarchism of Gandhi and Durruti.
 Her most recent publication is Gerardo Diego’s Creation Myth of Music: Fábula de XYZ.
 Routledge, 2020.
 Her current book project deals with the spiritual journey of Federico García Lorca in the Americas.

 1 (802) 485-2414